cchitsiang/awesome-stars/topics.md

 ## docker

+- [xpipe-io/xpipe](https://github.com/xpipe-io/xpipe) - Access your entire server infrastructure from your local desktop
+- [glanceapp/glance](https://github.com/glanceapp/glance) - A self-hosted dashboard that puts all your feeds in one place
 - [labring/sealos](https://github.com/labring/sealos) - Sealos is a production-ready Kubernetes distribution that makes deployment simple and efficient.
 Instantly set up development environments for any programming language or framework, deploy high-availa
 - [panoratech/Panora](https://github.com/panoratech/Panora) - Open-Sourcing the integration engine our platform runs on
 - [SquirrelCorporation/SquirrelServersManager](https://github.com/SquirrelCorporation/SquirrelServersManager) - A user friendly, UI/UX focus server & configuration management tool
 - [apache/apisix](https://github.com/apache/apisix) - The Cloud-Native API Gateway and AI Gateway
 - [jina-ai/serve](https://github.com/jina-ai/serve) - ☁️ Build multimodal AI applications with cloud-native stack
-- [nucleuscloud/neosync](https://github.com/nucleuscloud/neosync) - Open source data anonymization and synthetic data platform for developers.
-Anonymize your production data and sync it across your environments so that developers can safely use it.
+- [nucleuscloud/neosync](https://github.com/nucleuscloud/neosync) - Open Source Data Security Platform for Developers to Monitor and Detect PII, Anonymize Production Data and Sync it across environments.
 - [Dokploy/dokploy](https://github.com/Dokploy/dokploy) - Open Source Alternative to Vercel, Netlify and Heroku.
 - [getumbrel/umbrel](https://github.com/getumbrel/umbrel) - A beautiful home server OS for self-hosting with an app store.
 Buy a pre-built Umbrel Home with umbrelOS, or install on a Raspberry Pi or any x86 system.
 - [usememos/memos](https://github.com/usememos/memos) - An open-source, lightweight note-taking solution.
 The pain-less way to create your meaningful notes.
 Your Notes, Your Way.